 What to serve these cocktails with

 I usually serve these Prosecco cocktails when I am preparing a big feast.
 I usually make them during our Christmas meal or during our thanksgiving meal.
-These Prosecco cocktails taste great with Italian dishes especially with the Boursin Cheese Pasta or with a Chicken dish like the Oven Fried Chicken or even the Baked Balsamic Chicken.
+These Prosecco cocktails taste great with Italian dishes especially with cheesy pasta or with a baked chicken dish.